 - Researched requirements in state law to obtain informed consent for release of laboratory’s genetic testing results.

-- On pro bono matters, she has prepared a fiscal sponsorship agreement for an arts organization for individuals with disabilities, advised an immigration advocacy organization on administrative law matters in response to changes in agency policy, and assisted low-income New Yorkers with preparing tax returns as part of the Food Bank for New York City’s Volunteer Income Tax Assistance Program.
+- On pro bono matters, she has prepared a fiscal sponsorship agreement for an arts organization for individuals with disabilities and assisted low-income New Yorkers with preparing tax returns as part of the Food Bank for New York City’s Volunteer Income Tax Assistance Program.

 Admissions / Qualifications